gitfacts/gitfacts/README.md

 GitFacts, therefore, is a flexible and versatile tool allowing you to navigate GitHub information and display it in format that is easily apprehended.
 Divide the data and conquer the world!

+## adding an API key

+to run this locally, you'll need a github api token.
+Go to your account settings, click developer options in the side pane, and generate an API key from there.
+Then make a secrets.js file in the /src directory with the line export const TOKEN = "YOUR_TOKEN_HERE"